-To date, among all diseaseshuman diseases of the musculoskeletal system occupy one of the leading places.
-Especially this applies to the elderly and children.
+Today, among all diseasesdiseases of the musculoskeletal system occupy one of the leading places in a person.
+This is especially true for the elderly and children.
 This group includes many different names of diseases.
-This includes injuries of the musculoskeletal system, chronic diseases, malnutrition, benign and malignant neoplasms.
-A special place among them is the so-called Baker's cyst, or the popliteal cyst cyst.
-Many of them develop in athletes as a result of injuries and falls, others as complications of major diseases.
+These include injuries of the musculoskeletal system, chronic diseases, diseases of malnutrition, benign and malignant neoplasms.
+A special place among them is occupied by the so-called Baker's cyst, or popliteal cyst.
+Many of them develop in athletes as a result of injuries and falls, others as complications of underlying diseases.
 Of great importance is the fact that some diseases of the musculoskeletal system can lead to complications and make the patient disabled.
-Due to all this, the issue of timely detection, diagnosis and treatment of such a disease is acute.
-Let us consider in more detail what is the Baker's cyst of the knee joint, the treatment of this disease, its etiology.
+Due to all this, the issue of timely detection, diagnosis and treatment of such an ailment is acute.
+Let's consider in more detail what a Baker's cyst of the knee joint is, the treatment of this disease, its etiology.

 Definition and etiology of the disease